-Leafy bract- These bracts are often known as the foliaceous bract.
+Leafy Bract- These bracts are often known as the foliaceous bract.
 In these types of the bract structure, the bract usually resembles the leaf of the plant.
 The leaf is also called foliage thus giving it the name as a foliaceous bract.
-The example of this bract is seen in the following cases, china-rose whose scientific name is Hibiscus rosa-sinensis, Acalypha indica also known as the Euphorbiaceae, Adhatoda zeylanica (Acanthaceae), and Gynandropsis (Capparidaceae), etc.
+The example of this bract is seen in the following cases, china-rose whose scientific name is Hibiscus rosa sinensis, Acalypha indica is also known as the Euphorbiaceae, Adhatoda zeylanica (Acanthaceae), and Gynandropsis (Capparidaceae), etc.

-Petaloid bract- These bracts are generally disguised as the petals of the flowers.
-These petaloids are generally very bright and colourful, the reason behind such appearance can be attributed to the role they perform.
+Petaloid Bract- These bracts are generally disguised as the petals of the flowers.
+These petaloids are generally very bright and colorful, the reason behind such appearance can be attributed to the role they perform.
 This plant bract structure helps in attracting pollinators.
-Pollinators are the organism that acts as the vector which carries pollen during the pollination.
-There is a various example of petaloid bract which are arranged in the whorl some of the examples includes,
+Pollinators are the organism that acts as the vector which carries pollen during pollination.
+There are various examples of petaloid bract which are arranged in the whorl some of the examples include:

-Bougainvillea spectabilis of Nyctaginaceae, the bracts present here are of bright red colour.
+Bougainvillea spectabilis of Nyctaginaceae, the bracts present here are of bright red color.
 This allows the bract to attract various pollinators.

-Poinsettia pulcherrima of Euphorbiaceae, also commonly known as the euphorbia is the bract that is of bright orange colour.
+Poinsettia pulcherrima of Euphorbiaceae, also commonly known as the euphorbia, is the bract that is of bright orange color.
 The important point to note is that even though it belongs to the petaloid brant structure the bracts of this plant have a leafy structure.

 Cornus sp. of Cornaceae family, more commonly known as the dogwood has white coloured bract.
 These bracts are placed around the flower of the plant providing it with the protective layer.
 These bracts are arranged like whorls of petals thus closely resembling the petals of the flower.

-Spathy Bract- These are the bract structure that is responsible for providing protection to the inflorescence.
-They are generally thick and long and covers the complete inflorescence of the plant.
-Some of the more commonly found plant bract structures of this kind are bright yellow or green in colour.
+Spathe Bract- These are the bract structure that is responsible for providing protection to the inflorescence.
+They are generally thick and long and cover the complete inflorescence of the plant.
+Some of the more commonly found plant bract structures of this kind are bright yellow or green in color.

 Spathellae is the name given to the variation of this bract structure, it can be defined as the bract which is present where the spadix is branched, and each of the distinct branches of the spadix is covered by a distinct bract structure.